Boolean-valued model: Boolean-valued models and generic objects over countable transitive models

 We now explain these steps in more detail.

-For any poset P there is a complete Boolean algebra B and a map e from P to B^{+} (the non-zero elements of B) such that the image is dense, e(p)≤e(q) whenever p≤q, and e(p)e(q)=0 whenever p and q are incompatible.
+For any poset P there is a complete Boolean algebra B and a map e from P to B^{+} (the non-zero elements of B) such that the image is dense, e(p)≤e(q) whenever p≤q, and e(p)e(q)=0 whenever p and q are incompatible (have no mutual lower bound).
 This Boolean algebra is unique up to isomorphism.
 It can be constructed as the algebra of regular open sets in the topological space of P (with underlying set P, and a base given by the sets U_{p} of elements q with q≤p).

 The map from the poset P to the complete Boolean algebra B is not injective in general.
 The map is injective if and only if P has the following property: if every r≤p is compatible with q, then p≤q.